 There is also a story about a priest called Klæmint who owned Stóra Dímun.
 He was known for taking the land from others by cheating and betraying people for not upholding the church law, so that he, in the name of the church, could take their land.

 In 1807, two brothers named Janus Olesen and Sørin Olesen moved to Stóra Dímun from Sumba.
 Their plan was to buy the island togethe, but Janus betrayed his brother and only signed his name on the island's deed.
 As a consequence, his brother Sørin had to leave the island and settled in Húsavík, a small village on the island of Sandoy.

 Janus stayed in Stóra Dímun, and was the first generation of our family to reside here.
 We are now the 8th generation after Janus Olesen.

-Visit Stóra Dímun - Fully booked for 2017
+Visit Stóra Dímun - Fully booked

 If you want to visit our wonderful island, it is now possible to rent a brand new 60m² cottage.
 In the summertime, the cottage is intended to be used only for tourists.
 From mid-August to mid-June, one of the rooms in the cottage functions as a classrom for the two children that live on the island.

 Amenities: There is fully equipped kitchen and a bathroom with a shower.
 The cottage also has satellite TV and WiFi internet.